vienna-bio-center/PowerNetbox/docs/New-NetBoxManufacturer.md

 ```

 ### -Confirm
-Confirm the creation of the location
+Confirm the creation of the manufacturer

 ```yaml
 Type: Boolean